 The Namibian Chamber of Environment (NCE) is a membership-based and -driven umbrella organisation established as a voluntary association under Namibian Common Law to support and promote the interests of the environmental NGO sector and its work.
 The Members constitute the Council – the highest decision-making organ of the NCE.
 The Council elects Members to the Executive Committee at an AGM to oversee and give strategic direction to the work of the NCE Secretariat.
-The Secretariat (staff) of the NCE comprise a CEO, Director and Office Manager.
+The Secretariat (staff) of the NCE comprise a CEO and Office Manager.
 Only the Office Manager is employed full-time.

 The NCE has four aspirational objectives and five operational objectives as follows: